Responsible AI (RAI) Module Tutorial¶

 return response.choices[0].message.content

-The code snippet below demonstrates how to load user-defined custom rules from the example.yaml
+The code snippet below demonstrates how to load user-defined custom rules from the custom.yaml

 configuration file and automatically test query examples.